Professional Environment Monitoring Sensors Manufacturer

 4. Chemical interference

-Certain gases dissolved in water, such as hydrogen sulfide (H₂S), sulfur dioxide (SO₂), and chlorine (Cl₂), can penetrate the sensor membrane and participate in side reactions at the electrode.
+Some gases that are soluble in water can go through the sensor membrane and react at the electrode in the side reaction e.g. hydrogen sulfide (H2S), sulfur dioxide (SO2) and chlorine (Cl2).
 This may cause readings to be higher or lower than the actual value, or even poison the electrode.
-When measuring dissolved oxygen, it is important to understand the water chemistry in advance and select sensors or measurement methods with stronger resistance to interference.
-For example, optical methods are not sensitive to H₂S.
+When measuring dissolved oxygen in water, it is important to understand the water chemistry in advance and select sensors or measurement methods with stronger resistance to interference.
+For example, optical methods are not sensitive to H2S.

 How to Calibrate a Dissolved Oxygen Sensor?